katerinakazantseva/strainy/README.md

 The output statistics file provides key metrics (length, coverage, SNP rate) of the reference unitigs.

+## Overview of the Strainy algorithm

+This is a brief description, and more details are available in [our preprint](https://www.biorxiv.org/content/10.1101/2023.01.31.526521v2).

+The goal of the Strainy is to recover collapsed strain haplotypes from the input graph.
+First, input reads are mapped against the input assembly graph and the alignment is used to call SNP variants (which could also be provided as input).
+Then, the phasing module is used to group aligned reads into strain clusters.
+Afterwards, strain haplotypes are reassembled from clustered reads.

+In brief, the phasing module works as follows.
+First, for each strain-collapsed input contig, Strainy builds a connection graph, which encodes the pairwise distances between reads aligned to this contig.
+Next, it clusters reads based on the strain of origin using the community detection approach.
+While initial clustering separates the most divergent strains, closely related strains (with less variants between them) may remain collapsed.
+To overcome this, Strainy recursively repeats the clustering procedure with the increased sensitivity to strain variants Clustering stringency threshold may be increased to allow collapsing of very similar strains, while separating more divergent strains.

+Clustered reads are then reassembled locally using the Flye polisher, forming strain haplotigs.
+Strainy builds an overlap graph of these haplotigs, where paths on the graph correspond to phased strain sequence, interleaved by unphased sequences.
+Finally, Strainy applies graph simplification algorithms to improve the assembly contiguity.
+As output, Strainy provides assembled strain haplotypes, along with phased read alignment, strain variant calls (small and structural) and information about strain multiplicity and divergence.

 ## Acknowledgements

 Consensus function of Strainy is [**Flye**](https://github.com/fenderglass/Flye)